ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 I listen to podcasts so, I'll just use Spotify to listen, and also take proper notes of it [[Podcast Notes/Harvard Psychiatrist on How To Get Ahead of 99.9% of People (Starting NOW)\|like I did here]].

-I just want to come out of it having a better restrain on my social media behaviors and spending that time doing something better than just binge watching YouTube in the name of **"Learning something, or being productive"**.
+I just want to come out of it having a better restrain on my social media behaviour and spending that time doing something better than just binge watching YouTube in the name of **"Learning something, or being productive"**.

 [Shwetabh](https://www.youtube.com/@ShwetabhGangwar1) once said that if you're not in the top 5% in the world at what you do, you shouldn't be sitting around and being lazy.
 Kaam Karo!!!